ahyoung227/MukDonald/README.md

     }
 }
 ```
-Mukdonalds implements Singleton pattern as above, so single instance(Cart) is shared between OrderApp and Order.
+MuckDonald implements Singleton pattern as above, so single instance(Cart) is shared between OrderApp and Order.